emso-eric/emso-epos-interoperability/README.md

 ## Overview

-EMSO data is distributed through a **federation of ERDDAP servers**, each providing access to heterogeneous ocean observatory data.
+EMSO data is distributed through the [EMSO ERIC ERDDAP federation](https://erddap.emso.eu), providing access to heterogeneous ocean observatory data.
 While ERDDAP can return data in multiple formats, its **GeoJSON** output is not  optimal for rendering within the EPOS data platform.

 To address this, the project includes a **protocol adapter** that converts ERDDAP GeoJSON into **CovJSON (CoverageJSON)**, a lightweight and efficient standard for spatio-temporal coverage data, widely supported across EPOS visualization components.